apache/spark/docs/spark-standalone.md

 should specify them through the `--jars` flag using comma as a delimiter (e.g. `--jars jar1,jar2`).
 To control the application's configuration or execution environment, see [Spark Configuration](configuration.html).

+Additionally, standalone `cluster` mode supports restarting your application automatically if it exited with non-zero exit code.
+To use this feature, you may pass in the `--supervise` flag to `spark-submit` when launching your application.
+Then, if you wish to kill an application that is failing repeatedly, you may do so through:

+    ./bin/spark-class org.apache.spark.deploy.Client kill <master url> <driver ID>

+You can find the driver ID through the standalone Master web UI at `http://<master url>:8080`.

 # Resource Scheduling